So, you’ve built a pool just in time for summer. But when you try to use it, you are assaulted by large, biting, seemingly indestructible flies.

 - Difficulty swallowing or breathing.

-Even though both female and male flies snack on flower juice, the female horsefly is the one that needs additional elements in its diet for its eggs, and that is blood.
+- Water/Food Sources (Blood & Nectar) – Even though both female and male flies snack on flower juice, the female horsefly is the one that needs additional elements in its diet for its eggs, and that is blood.
+Horseflies also need water for hydration and breeding.

-Another attractor to horseflies is the CO2 that you and every other mammal on Earth breathe out.
+- Carbon Dioxide – Horseflies are attracted to the heat and carbon dioxide produced by people’s bodies.
 Horsefly organisms have developed natural ways to track down carbon dioxide that unsuspecting targets emit.

 How to get rid of horseflies around the swimming pool?

 Although they are aggressive spoilers of fun, you don’t have to let horseflies ruin your enjoyment of the pool.
-Here are some methods you can use to get rid of the hellspawn that is horseflies.
+Here is how to eliminate horseflies near pools:

 - Sticky fly paper.
 Unravel and hang fly paper around the pool area.
 These hanging strips will attract and trap horseflies, as well as other flying pests.
 Replace them as needed or when the paper starts to get crowded.
 Also, try not to walk into them.
 It is a disgusting experience, trust us.